atifmehmood53/simple-csv-reader/README.md

 This is my first react application.
 The application has simple interface.
 First screen lets a user select a **CSV** file and second screen shows its contents in a table.

+# Demo App

+you can access the hosted version [here](http://am02464.github.io/simple-csv-reader)

 # Contents